alejandrot96/tersa/README.md

    pnpm install
    ```

 3. Create a `.env.local` file in the root directory with your environment variables.
-Check the `lib/env.ts` file for all the variables you need to set.
+For debug mode, only `DATABASE_URL` and any AI provider keys you intend to test are required.
+See `lib/env.ts` for the full list.

 4. Run the development server
    ```sh